Best Known For

 Pavrotti performed "Nessun Dorma" during his last major performance, at the opening of the Winter Olympics in Turin, Italy, in February 2006.

-Pavarotti is survived by four daughters, three with his first wife Adua and one with his second wife, Nicoletta Mantovani.
-He had one granddaughter.
+Pavarotti died in Modena on September 6, 2007, at the age of 71.
+He was survived by four daughters—three with his first wife Adua and one with his second wife, Nicoletta Mantovani—and one granddaughter.

 © 2013 A+E Networks.
 All rights reserved.